-Other recent successes on the opera stage include Liù Turandot at Covent Garden; Amelia Un ballo in maschera & Simon Boccanegra and Cio Cio San Madama Butterfly for the Hamburg State Opera; Liù, Mimi La bohème and Cio Cio San at Dresden’s Semperoper; staged performances of Verdi’s Requiem for the Opéra de Québec; Micaela Carmen at the New York City Opera; Elvira Ernani, Micaela, Liù, Lucrezia I due Foscari and the title role in Carlisle Floyd’s Susannah in Bilbao.
+Other recent successes on the opera stage include Liù Turandot at Covent Garden; Amelia Un ballo in maschera, and Simon Boccanegra and Cio Cio San Madama Butterfly for the Hamburg State Opera; Liù, Mimi La bohème and Cio Cio San at Dresden’s Semperoper; staged performances of Verdi's Requiem for the Opéra de Québec; Micaela Carmen at the New York City Opera; Elvira Ernani, Micaela, Liù, Lucrezia I due Foscari and the title role in Carlisle Floyd’s Susannah in Bilbao.

 She has also sung Vivetta L’Arlesiana and Fidelia Edgar in Carnegie Hall with the Opera Orchestra of New York; Elvira Ernani at the Basilica of St. Francisco d’Assisi in Trieste; Aida with the Minnesota Orchestra under Andrew Litton; Nedda I Pagliacci in a gala concert at La Monnaie, Brussels and Bess Porgy and Bess with the Berlin Philharmonic Orchestra under Rattle.

-Highlights on the concert platform have included Mahler’s Symphony no. 2 with the Cincinnati Symphony Orchestra and Paavo Järvi; Verdi’s Requiem for the Teatro Verdi in Trieste with Daniel Oren, in Milan in the Sant’ Ambrogio Cathedral with Lorin Maazel and in staged performances for the Opéra de Québec; Nathaniel Dett’s The Ordering of Moses in Carnegie Hall with the Cincinnati Symphony Orchestra and James Conlon and Mahler’s Symphony no. 4 at the Festival de Paques de Deauville France, broadcast on TV.
+Highlights on the concert platform have included Mahler’s Symphony No. 2 with the Cincinnati Symphony Orchestra and Paavo Järvi; Verdi’s Requiem for the Teatro Verdi in Trieste with Daniel Oren, in Milan in the Sant’ Ambrogio Cathedral with Lorin Maazel and in staged performances for the Opéra de Québec; Nathaniel Dett’s The Ordering of Moses in Carnegie Hall with the Cincinnati Symphony Orchestra and James Conlon and Mahler’s Symphony No. 4 at the Festival de Paques de Deauville France, broadcast on TV.

-Latonia Moore has recorded the role of Lady Macbeth Macbeth with Edward Gardner for Chandos and Mahler’s Symphony no. 2 with the Vienna Philharmonic and Gilbert Kaplan for Deutsche Grammophon.
+Latonia Moore has recorded the role of Lady Macbeth Macbeth with Edward Gardner for Chandos and Mahler’s Symphony No. 2 with the Vienna Philharmonic and Gilbert Kaplan for Deutsche Grammophon.